ECIP 1112: Olympia Treasury Contract Source

 Where:

-• deployerAddress is the known deployer address (e.g. DAO multisig or fixed deployer)
+• deployerAddress is the known deployer (e.g., DAO executor or governance multisig used for deployment).

 This method allows deterministic pre-publication of the treasury address for testnet coordination and client integration.